Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

 _We can now use these configured tools and SDK to perform some post-provisioning tasks.
 This includes populating data in Azure AI Search (product indexes) and Azure Cosmos DB (customer data), and deploying the initial version of our application to Azure Container Apps_.

-From the Terminal pane in Tab 2️⃣:
+Return to the Visual Studio Code Terminal above:

 1. Run the command below.
 (This will take a few minutes to complete.)